sy2002/HWD-Perceptron/server/training/README.md

 ------------------------

-To visually check, if the installation of the training data worked and if your Python 3 stack runs fine: Go back to the project's main folder and run `show_data.py`.
+To visually check, if the installation of the training data worked and if your Python 3 stack runs fine: Go back to the project's root folder and run `show_data.py`.
 It shows 10 random digits from the 60,000 digit training set as ASCII art on stdout.